Graduate Student Loans

 You should complete the Free Application for Federal Student Aid (FAFSA) to be considered for all of the following student loans:

-Note: If we confirm your eligibility for the Federal Stafford Loan Program, we will send you an award notification with details of the offer, and instructions about how to begin the loan process.
+Note: If we confirm your eligibility for the Federal Direct Loan Program, we will send you an award notification with details of the offer, and instructions about how to begin the loan process.

 Special Notice: If you have a student loan, you have the right to cancel all, or a portion of the loan, within 14 days of disbursement by contacting the Office of Financial Aid.

-Graduate students are eligible for unsubsidized Stafford loans.
-The maximum amount of unsubsidized Stafford loan a graduate student can borrow per year is $20,500.
+Graduate students are eligible for unsubsidized Direct loans.
+The maximum amount of unsubsidized Direct loan a graduate student can borrow per year is $20,500.
 Up to date information on interest rates and loan origination fees, can be viwed at: https://studentaid.ed.gov/sa/types/loans/interest-rates

 Graduate student may accumulate outstanding federal student loan debt of up to $138,500.
 This amount includes any student loans borrowed for an undergraduate degree